dylan366/TALIT_Final_Project/Telecommunications/Radio/radio_4_my_own_radio.md

 8. Great job!
 You have created your own radio system and can now send morse code wirelessly across a short distance!

 On my GitHub, you can find a video demonstrating how it could sound.
+There are two pdf's in the sources folder for the XR2206-IC module - the module used in the function generator kit.